Code-Institute-Submissions/mtopircean-project2/README.md

 * Inspiration on readme structure taken from kera-cudmore repo`s and following the article written by her on how to write a readme..
 * I want to also recognize Graeme Taylor - My Code Institute Mentor for providing guidance during the development process of this website.
 * Thank you also to the Tutor Team in Code Institute for spending the time with me to fix and understand different issues regarding: modals, resizing issues, and a very serios issue related to push error from gitpod to github.
+* Thanks to Sean from  the Support Team in CI for providing support in helping me improve the segment of code bellow in order to eliminate a warning from JShint:
+"Functions declared within loops referencing an outer scoped variable may lead to confusing semantics."

 ## About Author
-Marius Topircean is an aspiring software-developer who initiated it`s journey in coding with this first project.
+Marius Topircean is an aspiring software-developer on a journey to develop and learn his place into the developer community.

 My contact details are: